arpinfidel/messie-messenger/docs/adrs/0002-thin-web-imap-client.md

 Implementation Status
 ---------------------

 - Endpoints and methods: Backend exposes POST endpoints that accept credentials in the JSON body.
-Generated handlers cover `/api/v1/email/login-test`, `/api/v1/email/inbox`, and `/api/v1/email/important`; a handwritten `/api/v1/email/headers` route returns richer threading metadata for the web client.
+Generated handlers cover `/api/v1/email/login-test`, `/api/v1/email/inbox`, and `/api/v1/email/list`; a handwritten `/api/v1/email/headers` route returns richer threading metadata for the web client. `/api/v1/email/important` now responds `410 Gone` for backwards compatibility.
 The OpenAPI spec still omits `/email/headers` and the thread messages endpoint—keep them in sync by extending the spec or deprecating the custom route once a replacement exists.
-- Frontend usage: `ProxyEmailAdapter` posts credentials to the `/api/v1/email/*` proxy endpoints, normalises network and parsing errors, and performs client-side grouping/threading.
+- Frontend usage: `ProxyEmailAdapter` posts credentials (and optional mailbox/search flags for "Important") to the `/api/v1/email/*` proxy endpoints, normalises network and parsing errors, and performs client-side grouping/threading.
 It ignores `/email/threads` (which now responds 410) and fetches bulk headers without pagination.
 - Single-message fetch: No `GET /email/message/{id}` (or POST equivalent) is implemented yet.
 - Feature flag: `EMAIL_ENABLED` / `EMAIL_PROVIDER` not wired; email is always available in web builds.
 - Pagination: Backend supports cursors for thread listings; frontend presently fetches bulk headers and groups locally, not using cursors.